 Leave the courthouse traveling north on Court Avenue, at the traffic light turn left onto West Main Street, travel .5 miles and turn right onto Old Knoxville Highway.
 Continue .5 miles on where a beautiful white-frame Victorian house owned by Mrs. J.S.
 Eledge is located on the right.
 This house served as a temporary train station when the Knoxville, Sevierville & Eastern Railroad first arrived in Sevierville in 1910.
 Just beyond the Eledge house* is the Sevier County Fairgrounds where the Sevier County Fair is held annually in late summer.
 The site was originally Stokely Canning Factory.

 Continue 1.2 miles to the traffic light at the junction of Old Knoxville Highway and Gists Creek Road.
 Located on the left is the state-of-the-art Sevierville Convention Center.
 The facility design addresses the specialized needs of competitive arts events, trade and retail shows and conventions.
 Spanning both sides of the road, Wilderness at the Smokies Waterpark Resort and Family Adventure Center is adjacent to the convention center.

 In .3 miles the meticulously manicured grounds of Sevierville Golf Club come into view.
 The eye-catching course features two 18-hole championship courses.
 The Highlands is a par 70 that winds through the rolling hills, and fresh water ponds.
 The River, a par 72, plays along and across the Little Pigeon River.
 The club also offers 9- hole play which runs along the front side of the Highlands course.

-Continue 2.3 miles to the entrance of Swann Plantation.
+Continue 2.3 miles to the entrance of Swann Stables.
 Located on top of a hill with a view of the Little Pigeon River valley and the Smoky Mountains, the Murphy-Swan House was built for William C. Murphy, a Sevierville merchant, in 1883.
 The two-story structure is an example of an extremely rare tripartite-style dwelling built in the Victorian era.
 It is now a venue for weddings, receptions, and corporate events.